List of Halo characters: Harbinger

 Harbinger (voiced by Debra Wilson) is a secondary antagonist of Halo Infinite who sought to free her race, the Endless, also known as the Xalanyn, from imprisonment by utilizing Zeta Halo.
 The Forerunners passed judgement on her race for an unspecified crime, possibly even simply being too powerful, sealing them inside genetic repositories.
 After being awoken by the Banished, she forms a tenuous alliance with Escharum to defeat Master Chief, though she believes herself to be above him.
 Despite her hatred of the Forerunners, she opposes humanity simply as a means to an end, otherwise having no ill will towards them.

 Following Escharum's defeat, Harbinger attempts to use the Silent Auditorium to locate and free the Endless.
-While she seemingly perishes at Master Chief's hands, she claims to have successfully accomplished this task, raising the attention of Atriox in an ending cutscene.
+While she perishes at Master Chief's hands, she claims to have successfully accomplished this task, raising the attention of Atriox in an ending cutscene.

+In the novel Halo: Edge of Dawn, the Master Chief attempts to uncover the Harbinger's plans with the help of Lucas Browning, a human prisoner of war who had been turned into the Harbinger's "pet."
+It's discovered that the Harbinger had left a geas, a genetic compulsion to serve her, in Browning's mind, a compulsion that persists even after her death.
+Browning is able to explain that the Harbinger was seeking to free her people and then planned to reshape Zeta Halo for her own purposes, but a mental barrier erected by either the Harbinger or his own trauma prevents Browning from explaining what her ultimate plan was although he is aware that the Harbinger had succeeded in finding her people.
+The Master Chief and his AI companion Joyeuse discover that the Harbinger had placed the access code to the Xalanyn prison inside of Browning which Joy theorizes was a backup plan: the Harbinger placed the code in Browning and the location somewhere else, presumably in the Huragok Rises High who possesses a similar compulsion to Browning.
+Returning to the Silent Auditorium, the Master Chief and Joy witness a recording of the Xalanyn trial while the Banished recover the Harbinger's dead body, kill Browning and leave with Rises High.
+However, Rises High discovers that the Monitor's encephalon -- the key to controlling Zeta Halo -- is no longer on the Harbinger, having been stolen by Joy.